Press Review

 An exceptional festival, between tradition and avant-garde

-Organized by the International Puppet Pole – Jacques Félix, born in 2025 from the merger of the Petits Comédiens de Chiffons and the International Puppet Institute, the FMTM perpetuates Jacques Félix's legacy.
+Organized by the International Puppet Pole – Jacques Félix, born in 2025 from the merger of the Petits Comédiens de Chiffons and the International Puppet Institute, the FMTM perpetuates the legacy of Jacques Félix.
 "This festival is a symbol of brotherhood and cultural openness," recalls Pierre-Yves Charlois, director of the Pole.
 The program alternates between indoor shows, street performances, and meetings with artists, offering an experience accessible to all.

 La Boîte à sel, ambassador of Neo-Aquitaine innovation

-“Bad Block is an invitation to play together, to listen differently, and to be amazed,” explains Céline Garnavault, co-founder of the company.
-The show, co-produced by several regional venues (Théâtre d’Angoulême, Carré-Colonnes, Espace Jéliote, etc.), will be presented from September 24 to 26, 2025.
+“Bad Block is an invitation to play together, to listen differently, and to marvel,” explains Céline Garnavault, co-founder of the company.
+The show, co-produced by several regional stages (Théâtre d’Angoulême, Carré-Colonnes, Espace Jéliote, etc.), will be presented from September 24 to 26, 2025.
 An English version is in preparation for international distribution, with the support of the Ministry of Culture.

 The FMTM is a showcase for contemporary creation.
-The presence of La Boîte à sel illustrates the diversity and quality of projects supported by Nouvelle-Aquitaine, emphasizes a representative of the OARA.An hybrid and immersive show
+The presence of La Boîte à sel illustrates the diversity and quality of the projects supported by Nouvelle-Aquitaine, emphasizes a representative of the OARA.An immersive and hybrid show

-Bad Block combines sound arts, digital technology, and puppetry.
-Spectators, equipped with connected cubes, become active participants in the show by co-constructing soundscapes.
+Bad Block combines sound arts, digital, and puppetry.
+Spectators, equipped with connected cubes, become actors in the show by co-constructing soundscapes.
 “These technological objects create dialogue and emotion,” specifies Thomas Sillard, sound artist of the company.
 The show, praised for its innovative approach, has already captivated several festivals in France and abroad.

 Charleville-Mézières, ephemeral capital of puppetry